What is Location Analytics?

 Then you send a marketing message (campaign) created specifically for that type of customer.

-Segmented and targeted marketing is much more effective in terms of engagement and ROI.
+Without a doubt, segmented and targeted marketing is much more effective in terms of engagement and ROI.

-Here are some recent statistics:
+To illustrate, here are some recent statistics:

 - An article from CMO.com stated that targeted advertisements are, on average, almost twice as effective as non-targeted ads.